SmaertBoty/Chat-object-Library/README.md

-advancement -> False if not an advancement, otherwise the name of the advancement user -> The name of the player who sent it content -> The contents of the message type -> The type of the message (chat, whisper, terminal, advancement) prefix -> The prefix (first character) of the content suffix -> The suffix (last character) of the content timestamp -> The exact time the Chat object was created attributes -> A list of all attributes the Chat object has.
-Never None or [] words -> All the words of "content" as a list custom -> Wether the object was created with custom attributes (True) or not (False) causer -> The player / entity who caused the death (WIP) reason -> The reason the player died (WIP) item -> The item that caused the death (WIP)
+advancement -> False if not an advancement, otherwise the name of the advancement user -> The name of the player who sent it content -> The contents of the message type -> The type of the message (chat, whisper, terminal, advancement, death) prefix -> The prefix (first character) of the content suffix -> The suffix (last character) of the content timestamp -> The exact time the Chat object was created attributes -> A list of all attributes the Chat object has.
+Never None or [] words -> All the words of "content" as a list custom -> Wether the object was created with custom attributes (True) or not (False) causer -> The player / entity who caused the death (only for death messages) reason -> The reason the player / entity died (only for death messages) item -> The item that caused the death (only for death messages)
 ```

 # Custom attributes: